bluewitch/dwulf-manifesto/The_Blade.md

 Legion 5 Pro, daily driver
-- Stormbringer, Windoze 11, Pure Gaming and Media
+- Stormbringer, Windoze 11, Pure Gaming and Media Original OS, used mostly for gaming and media projects.
+No serious development on this platform, no crypto.

-- Darkstar, Ubuntu, DevOps and Blockchain Development
+- Darkstar, Ubuntu, DevOps and Blockchain Development The herald of the voice, whose words invoke the code, through Rust and her "Book of Shadows"

 # Harden Ubuntu Linux
 ## Create a `sudo` user